facebook/create-react-app/.github/ISSUE_TEMPLATE.md

 If you are reporting a bug, please fill in below.
 Otherwise feel free to remove this template entirely.

-### Can you reproduce the problem with latest npm?
+### Can you reproduce the problem with npm 4.x?

 Many errors, especially related to "missing modules", are due to npm bugs.

-If you're using Windows, [follow these instructions to update npm](https://github.com/npm/npm/wiki/Troubleshooting#upgrading-on-windows).

-If you're using OS X or Linux, run this to update npm:
+Try to update npm to 4.x first:

 ```
-npm install -g npm@latest
+npm install -g npm@4

 cd your_project_directory
 rm -rf node_modules
 npm install
 ```

+**This is especially important if `npm -v` gives you 5 because npm 5 is [known to have many issues](https://github.com/npm/npm/issues/16991).**

 Then try to reproduce the issue again.